-How to build a chatbot quiz for WhatsApp
+Learn how to to build a chatbot quiz for WhatsApp, messenger and web

 Create your own quiz chatbots and engage with your users on WhatsApp, Messenger, Web or other channels or simply download the quiz chatbot template.
 Quizzes are a great way to engage with your users as a good quiz increases the customer journey.
 A second use quiz can we find in product recommendations.
 I wouldn’t really call it quizzes but based on the input of the user you can do some great product recommendations.

 If you are looking for a way to create a quiz bot or a way to use the input of a user for a follow-up workflow then this article will help you out.
 We will create a quiz bot that is able to:

 - Check answers